- Protect confidential patient information from all forms of attack

 - Proofpoint Browser Isolation and Email Isolation

-- Allowed employees to browse the web or access personal web-based email without jeopardizing patient or corporate confidential information
+- Allowed employees to browse the web or access personal web-based email without jeopardising patient or corporate confidential information

 - Blocked virtually all phishing and malware attacks